-DEL-1: Prior to development in a new district or sub-district a district plan shall be developed to address detailed allocation of land uses, including parking and open space; circulation, service access, and utilities; physical and environmental development guidelines for urban design, architecture, landscape, site development, and infrastructure.
-District Plans shall also address integration of sustainability policies into the design of the district and provide a preliminary estimate and funding and phasing plans for infrastructure and site development for spaces between the buildings (off site)
+DEL-1: Prior to development in a new district or sub-district, a district plan or a master development plan shall be developed to address detailed allocation of land uses, including parking and open space, circulation, service access, and utilities.

-DEL-2: Siting of buildings and facilities shall be consistent with the LRDP as determined by PPD&C in consultation with the Campus Physical Planning Committee.
-Exceptions may be approved by the Chancellor after consultation and due consideration of alternatives.
-Major exceptions may require review and approval of the President or the Regents.
+DEL-2: Siting of buildings and facilities shall be consistent with the LRDP as determined by Office of Planning and Budget in consultation with the Campus Physical Planning Committee.
+Projects which are not in general conformance with the adopted LRDP require amendment of the LRDP by the President or the Regents (per Regents Policy 8102 or as authorized by delegations of authority).

 DEL-3: Land Use designations are intended to be flexible, while optimizing the synergistic relationships among campus programs.
-Proposed changes to LRDP land uses that may arise from district planning or the siting of individual projects will require PPD&C review for consistency with the LRDP and its EIR, and CPPC review and recommendations for approval to the Chancellor.
-Alternatives must be considered in this process and in the context of the LRDP, the Strategic Academic Plan and the Capital Improvement Plan.
-Approval of the President or the Regents is required for significant changes to land uses that have significant environmental effects different than those analyzed in the 2009 LRDP EIR.
+Proposed changes to LRDP land uses that may arise from district planning or the siting of individual projects will require Office of Planning & Budget review for consistency with the LRDP and its EIR, and consulation by CPPC.
+Alternatives must be considered in this process and in the context of the LRDP, the Strategic Academic Vision and the Capital Improvement Plan.
+Approval of the President or the Regents is required for significant changes to land uses.